Spartronics4915/SpartronicsLib/README.md

     implementation "com.github.Spartronics4915:SpartronicsLib:master-SNAPSHOT"
 }
 ```
+### For Spartronics
+Although the above approach makes it easy to share, separate, and track commits to SpartronicsLib, it's not sufficiently beginner-proof.
+For this reason, SpartronicsLib is copied into our year-specific repo for your use, and then copied out with the Git history at the end of the year.
+This means that beginners don't need to remember to commit and push in two places, to use `--include-build`, or to pass `--refresh-dependencies`, or to do anything else special.

+Although this "copy" approach is kludgy and painful, it's the price we have to pay to reduce footguns that cause issues during competition.

 ## Contributing to SpartronicsLib
 When adding features to SpartronicsLib, it is reccomended that you include a unit test.
 The unit testing is very easy, and in many cases it means that you don't need to make another project or have a robot to test your feature.